-For instance, in order to sell some of our products in the EU, those products must currently comply with the essential requirements of the IVDD.
-Compliance with these requirements is a prerequisite to be able to affix the European Conformity, or CE, mark to our products, without which they cannot be sold or marketed in the EU.
-All medical devices placed on the market in the EU must meet the essential requirements laid down in Annex I to the IVDD, unless an exemption applies, including the requirement that an IVD MD must be designed and manufactured in such a way that it will not compromise the clinical condition or safety of patients, or the safety and health of users and others.
-In addition, the device must achieve the performances intended by the manufacturer and be designed, manufactured, and packaged in a suitable manner.
-To demonstrate compliance with the essential requirements we must undergo a conformity assessment procedure, which varies according to the type of medical device and its (risk) classification.
+For instance, in order to sell some of our products in the EU, those products must comply with the General Safety and Performance Requirements of the IVDR.
+Compliance with these requirements is a prerequisite to place IVD products on the EU market.
+All medical devices placed on the market in the EU must meet the General Safety and Performance Requirements laid down in Annex I to the IVDR, including the requirement that an IVD MD must be designed and manufactured in such a way that it will not compromise the clinical condition or safety of patients, or the safety and health of users and others.
+In addition, the device must achieve the performance Requirements we must undergo a conformity assessment procedure, which varies according to the type of medical device and its (risk) classification.
 As a general rule, demonstration of conformity of IVD MDs and their manufacturers with the essential requirements must be based, among other things, on the evaluation of clinical data supporting the safety and performance of the products during normal conditions of use.
 Specifically, a manufacturer must demonstrate that the device achieves its intended performance during normal conditions of use, that the known and foreseeable risks, and any adverse events, are minimized and acceptable when weighed against the benefits of its intended performance, and that any claims made about the performance and safety of the device are supported by suitable evidence.

-For most IVD MDs, the manufacturer currently can self-declare the conformity of its products with the essential requirements of the IVDD.
-For some types of IVDs listed in Annex II of the IVDD, a conformity assessment procedure requires the intervention of a notified body.
+For most IVD MDs, the manufacturer used to self-declare the conformity of its products with the essential requirements of the IVDD.
+Under the IVDR, the majority of IVD MDs require now the intervention of a notified body for conformity assessment.
 Notified bodies are independent organizations designated by EU member states to assess the conformity of devices before being placed on the market.
-The notified body would typically audit and examine the product's technical file and the manufacturer's quality system (notified body must presume that quality systems which implement the relevant harmonized standards - which is ISO 13485:2016 for Quality Management Systems - conform to these requirements).
-If satisfied that the relevant product conforms to the relevant essential requirements, the notified body issues a certificate of conformity, which the manufacturer uses as a basis for its own declaration of conformity.
+The notified body audits and examines the product's technical documentation and the manufacturer's quality system.
+If satisfied that the relevant product conforms to the General Safety and Performance

+Requirements, the notified body issues a certificate of conformity.
 The manufacturer may then apply the CE Mark to the device, which allows the device to be placed on the market throughout the EU.
 If we fail to remain in compliance with applicable EU laws and directives, we would be unable to continue to affix the CE mark to our products, which would prevent us from selling them within the EU and European Economic Area, or EEA (which consists of the 27 EU member states plus Norway, Liechtenstein and Iceland).

-The EU regulatory landscape concerning medical devices is significantly changing, and the new IVDR governing IVD MDs will become applicable on May 26, 2022 (subject to certain transitional provisions meaning that were such transitional provisions apply, the products can continue to be placed on the market under the IVDD for a certain period of time).
-The new requirements in the IVDR will have a significant effect on the way we conduct our business in the EU and the EEA.
-In particularly, substantially more IVDs will require the involvement of a notified body to be able to affix a CE Mark to the product, which may lead to delay in being able to place such products on the market.
+The EU regulatory landscape concerning medical devices has significantly changed, and the new IVDR governing IVD MDs became applicable on May 26, 2022 (subject to certain transitional provisions meaning that were such transitional provisions apply, the products can continue to be placed on the market under the IVDD for a certain period of time).
+The new requirements in the IVDR have a significant effect on the way we conduct our business in the EU and the EEA.
+In particularly, substantially more IVDs require the involvement of a notified body to be able to affix a CE Mark to the product, which may lead to delay in being able to place such products on the market.